IbrahimT04/GUI_project/README.md

-# GUI Project
+# The Quality Education Goal

 ## Project Overview

 This project is a Java-based Graphical User Interface (GUI) application that provides multiple interactive frames for different functionalities.
-It features an organized structure of classes that handle various frames, including home, information, matching, quiz, and rating functionalities.
+It features an organized and object-oriented class structure that handles various frames, including home, information, matching, quiz, and rating functionalities.

 ## Features